m3trik/tentacle/docs/README.md

 	python.Execute "tcl_max.show(key_show='Key_F12')"
 )
 ```
-Please note that this is a personal project and is currently a work in progress.
+Again, please note that this is a personal project and is currently a work in progress.
 Contributions are welcome.